ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 }
 ~~~

-Each claim type SHOULD be associated with a single entity type.
+Each claim type SHOULD be associated with a single element type.
 Therefore, it is encouraged
-to define claim types grouped with their respective entity type.
+to define claim types grouped with their respective element type.

-The type of a claim value is dictated by the claim type.
+The nature of a claim value is dictated by the claim type.
 When a claim type is defined, the
 definition must include the type of the value, its semantic and interpretation.

 The following ASN.1 fragment illustrates how a claim is associated with a type, in this case the